 ABSTRACT

 Pulse production is one of the most important segments after oilseeds and cereals are pulse agriculture.
 Among the various pulses, blackgram or urdbean [Vigna mungo L.] belonging to the tribe phaseolea of family Leguminosae is of immense importance as, it is rich source of phosphoric acid and protein.
 It gives 340 calories per 100 g dry weight.
 Blackgram contains 20- 25 per cent i.e. double the amount of proteins compared to cereals.
 It also contains albumin and globulin.
 Black gram popularly known as Urd bean, Urd or mash is an important pulse crop in India.
 The adoption of improved varieties of pulses should be emphasized and transfer of technology in relation to blackgram and other pulses should be strengthened in farmer participatory mode with active involvement of multidisciplinary team of scientists in order to increase the productivity of pulses.
 For this study Bundi district of Rajasthan was selected purposively.
 A multistage sampling technique was used to select respondents.
 A total of 120 farmers were selected as sample respondent for the study.
-There is a huge gap between the least technically efficient and the most technically efficient farmers in the study area.
 The results indicated that the blackgram farmers of improved variety (Kota Urd-3) grower were better than the existing variety (PU-31).
 The findings of the study also revealed that age, education, mass media utilization, social participation, innovativeness, and risk orientation were found to have positive and significant associations with the technical efficiency of blackgram growers at.
 Meanwhile, farming experience and extension contact was found to have a positive and significant association with the technical efficiency of blackgram growers.

-Keywords – Pulse, Blackgram farmers , improved variety, technical efficiency, adoption.
+Keywords – Pulse, Blackgram, improved variety, technical efficiency, adoption.

 INTRODUCTION

 Agriculture draws its significance from the fact that it has vital supply and demand links with the manufacturing sector and is a source of livelihood for the rural population of India.
 It represents the backbone of rural livelihood security system.
 Pulses are popularly known as “Poor man’s meat” and “rich man’s vegetable” as a result of being a major source of proteins, vitamins and minerals especially for vegetarian diets in India.
-The Food Security Act-2013 makes the right to nutritional security mandatory, and the government's priority is to guarantee access to a sufficient quantity of food of high nutritional quality and affordable prices for each individual.
+The Food Security Act-2013 makes the right to nutritional security mandatory, and the government's priority is to guarantee access to a sufficient quantity of food with high nutritional quality and affordable prices for each individual.
 Pulses can be considered as an important group of crops as they are highly nutritious.
 Pulses are the cheapest source of proteins, high fiber and provide ample quantity of vitamin and minerals.
 The protein content of pulses is three times higher than cereals.
 Pulses therefore alleviate the problem of protein to some extent in our country where the majority of people are vegetarian.
 The per capita daily availability of pulses is much less in our country than the minimum requirements recommended by the nutritional experts.